Make your Instagram Contest a success! Tips for competitions on Instagram.

-To generate attention and engagement, a question can be asked, or the customer can be addressed directly.
+Following the instagram contest guide of hubspot, to generate attention and engagement, a question can be asked, or the customer can be addressed directly.
 In order to keep the threshold at which the customer feels unmotivated to partake in the contest as low as possible, the customer sometimes has to be taken by the hand and pointed in the right direction.
 This is done with short and crisp, as well as step by step pointers with plenty of prompts (see example).

 A campaign-specific hashtag fulfils many criteria.
 The use of a branded hashtag helps the company achieve greater reach and increase branding effects.
 However, it is not always necessary to use a brand hashtag.
 The selection of a hashtag should always be both individual and appropriate to the campaign.
 On the other hand, a hashtag primarily allows for easy monitoring and evaluation of the campaign (see example).

 Important: Instagram competitions must include terms and conditions.
 The rules must therefore be transparently communicated.
 Who can join?
 How are the winners chosen?
 How is the user-generated content handled, and will it be eventually used for future marketing campaigns?
 This information can be placed either in the picture itself or in the comment field.
 This can be achieved, for example, by referring to the profile link and placing the conditions of participation on an extra landing page on your website (see example).